Ten Easy Pieces (Bartók): Structure

-Bartók makes an extensive use of pentatonic scales, modes, novel harmonies and ostinato.
+Bartók makes extensive use of pentatonic scales, modes, novel harmonies and ostinato.
 All the pieces have a duration of about one or two minutes.
-Out of all 11 pieces, only three are based on folk tunes: numbers three, six and eight.
+Of the eleven pieces, only three are based on folk tunes: numbers three, six and eight.
 The rest of the pieces were created in their entirety by Bartók, who used to make a great number of short pieces for piano using folk-like structures and melodies.
-The dedication uses material that he associated to his friend, the violinist Stefi Geyer, to whom he dedicated his first violin concerto.
+The dedication uses material that he associated with his friend, the violinist Stefi Geyer, to whom he dedicated his first violin concerto.
 The motif in this dedication was thoroughly used both in the concerto and in his Two Portraits, as well as in the last of his Fourteen Bagatelles, all of them written between 1906 and 1908.

 The set begins with a slow motif in the dedication, consisting of just four notes.

 Following the dedication, the first piece begins and is a very simple melody played in unison which is marked allegro moderato.

-The second piece, alternatively translated as Painful Wrestling, has an ostinato bass line while the melody is being played with the right hand.
+The second piece, alternatively translated as Lake boys' dance, has an ostinato bass line while the melody is being played with the right hand.

 The third piece, which is an arrangement of a folk tune, already presents some of the elements seen in the previous pieces, both unison and accompaniment.

 The fourth piece, in turn, becomes a slow tenuto piece where the melody is played with both the left and the right hand, but not in unison.

 The fifth piece is the longest in the set.
 Its structure is strictly ABABA, and the melody is played exclusively with the right hand.

 The sixth, an arrangement of a popular folk song, explores rhythm with both hands.

 The seventh presents melodies in thirds where harmonies clash constantly, as opposed to the sixth whose melody revolves around a pre-set folk tune.

 The eighth arrangement in the set is, again, a tenuto-like piece which is constructed using a folksong melody.

 Then, the ninth piece is a study to practice scales with all five fingers.

 Finally, the tenth piece in the set consists of a well-known melody accompanied by a bouncing note in the bass line.

 Bartók is known to have played pieces five and ten for recording on November 20, 1929, although it is unknown if he ever recorded himself playing the rest of the pieces.
 Recording whole compositions used for educational purposes was an uncommon practice at the time, since recording at length was expensive.